bachya/pinpress/README.md

 # Bugs and Feature Requests

-To report bugs with or suggest features/changes for Sifttter Redux, please use the [Issues Page](http://github.com/bachya/PinPress/issues).
+To report bugs with or suggest features/changes for PinPress, please use the [Issues Page](http://github.com/bachya/PinPress/issues).

 Contributions are welcome and encouraged.
 To contribute: